2025 Digital Agenda

 Kim Schneider, University of Guelph

 Regenerative agriculture and best management practices for supporting soil health promote the integration of livestock on cropland, however challenges exist for producers to do this and relate to training, equipment and infrastructure needs and high land costs.
-In Ontario, perennial forages and in particular grazed pastures, have been shown to score highly in soil health scores compared to other agricultural land uses, supporting the importance of animal agriculture in the landscape.
-Among grazed pastures, rotational grazing is often touted for its ability to increase carbon sequestration on pastures, however, little Ontario data is available to support this claim.
-This presentation will outline the scientific results obtained from an Ontario grazing management study obtained using data from five ’across the fence comparisons’ of beef farms managed according to adaptive multi-paddock grazing principles or continuously grazed.
+In Ontario, perennial forages, and in particular, grazed pastures have scored highly in soil health scores compared to other agricultural land uses, supporting the importance of animal agriculture in the landscape.
+Among grazed pastures, rotational grazing is often touted for its ability to increase carbon sequestration on pastures.
+However, little Ontario data is available to support this claim.
+This presentation will outline the scientific results obtained from an Ontario grazing management study using data from five across-the-fence comparisons of beef farms managed according to adaptive multi-paddock grazing principles or continuously grazed.
 Results found rotational grazing affected not only the quantity of soil organic carbon, but also its quality, which has suggested implications for soil carbon stability.
-The integration of livestock on annual cropland is also gaining interest among beef and sheep producers in Ontario as a way to be more economically viable and to potentially increase soil health.
-Preliminary results from soil health testing from grazed vs. ungrazed cover crops in an annual cash crop scenario will be presented with future work and implications discussed.
+The integration of livestock on annual cropland is also gaining interest among beef and sheep producers in Ontario to be more economically viable and to potentially increase soil health.
+Preliminary results from soil health testing from grazed versus ungrazed cover crops in an annual cash crop scenario will be presented with future work and implications discussed.

 9:45 - 10:25 a.m.
 Achieving Forage Quality Through Technology